DenverArtMuseum/her-brush/content/exhibition/literati.md

 Tokuyama (Ike) Gyokuran is one of the Three Women of Gion, and perhaps the most famous of them all.
 This knotted plum, together with bamboo, chrysanthemum, and orchid, make up the Four Gentlemen (*shikunshi*), all common subjects for literati paintings.

-Gyokuran and her husband, the accomplished artist Ike Taiga, were on such equal footing that they would wear one another’s clothes, paint together, and neglect their housekeeping chores (evident in this illustration).
+Gyokuran and her husband, the accomplished artist Ike Taiga, were on such equal footing that they would wear one another’s clothes, paint together, and neglect their housekeeping chores.

 {{< q-figure id="tokuyama-gyokuran" class="right-column" caption="Mikuma Shikō, Tokuyama Gyokuran and Ike Taiga in their studio (detail), in *Kinsei kijinden*, vol. 4 (1788), 8." >}}